Process Improvement Methodologies That You Need to Adopt Now

 The Kaizen methodology was initially implemented in Japanese companies after WWII.
 A Japanese term, Kaizen means ‘to take apart’ and ‘to make good’.
 This methodology focuses on making small incremental changes that are routinely applied over a sustained period to improve performance.
 Kaizen attempts to improve productivity and eliminate wasteful activities in processes.

 PDCA is an acronym for Plan-Do-Check-Act.
 This methodology is based on the notion of continuous improvement to carry out change.
 This model is carried out repetitively.
 It involves coming up with a proposed plan, testing out the plan, measuring its effectiveness, and implementing feedback.

 This method was developed and utilized by Toyota as part of problem-solving training.
 The goal is to conduct a root cause analysis in a problem.
 As the name suggests, you ask “why” five times until you eventually uncover the actual problem that needs to be fixed.
 This analysis can be conducted using a fishbone diagram or tabular columns.

 Although there are multiple effective BPM methodologies, the right one should suit your business requirements and resolve any issues you may be facing.
 It should help enhance process efficiency and minimize errors.

 Would you like to lead the pride rather than following a herd?
-Send your efficiency levels skyrocketing with KiSSFLOW.
-An intuitive, sophisticated workflow management system, KiSSFLOW doesn’t require coding know-how and can integrate easily with your existing applications.
+Send your efficiency levels skyrocketing with Kissflow Process.
+An intuitive, sophisticated workflow management system, Kissflow doesn’t require coding know-how and can integrate easily with your existing applications.
 You can get status updates on all your processes at a glance with the comprehensive dashboard.
 Powerful analytics and reporting features ensure that you have the insights required to improve processes and mitigate errors.